 You've done the research on selecting the right tree for your yard and the optimal time to get it in the ground.
 You've picked the perfect location for your new trees and are waiting on the last frost to pass.
 You've spent your hard earned money on the beautiful plants you have seen so many pictures of, mostly showcasing their flowering or fruiting stages.
 You've tracked your shipment from our nursery to your door (maybe even tracking down the delivery man).
 And you open the box to discover the tree you have been sent looks like a stick stuck in the dirt.

-If you are shipped a tree between the months of December and March, the tree you receive may be not as pretty as you might have expected.
+If you are shipped a tree between the months of December and March, the tree you receive may not be as pretty as you might have expected.
 Have no fear!
 Your tree may look like it isn’t healthy, but don’t worry, it’s just dormant for the winter.
 When the temperature begins to drop, your tree’s sap migrates down to the roots to ensure its survival throughout the winter, and as you may have read, this is the perfect time to transplant your tree.

 While your tree is dormant above ground, the roots are hard at work, preparing for the springtime.
 While its dormant, roots still seek out and soak up water and tend to extend further, creating a better, stronger base for your future mature tree.
 Keeping your plant watered is vital to keeping it alive during this time.
 If you aren't planning on getting the tree in the ground right away, make sure the soil is staying wet (not muddy).